Canadian PM Carney calls snap election, says Trump wants to break Canada

 The White House did not immediately respond to a request for comment on Carney's remarks.

-Trump on Mar 6 delayed a broad 25 percent tariff on some Canadian goods for 30 days.
-He has since imposed tariffs on steel and aluminum imports and threatened reciprocal tariffs on additional goods, including Canadian dairy and lumber, on Apr 2.
+Trump on Mar 6 delayed a broad 25 per cent tariff on some Canadian goods for 30 days.
+He has since imposed tariffs on steel and aluminium imports and threatened reciprocal tariffs on additional goods, including Canadian dairy and lumber, on Apr 2.

 LAYING THE GROUNDWORK